JadeLV/JadeLV.github.io/index.md

 * Lab 11

-    Lab 11, part 2 was my absolute favorite because ().
-It was definetely one of the easier labs for me to work on which was encouraging after struggling with others earlier in the semester.
-Lab 11 primarily focused on () which is why the code ().
+    Lab 11, part 2 was my absolute favorite because I had really enjoyed creating the Hi-Low Game in a previous lab.
+It was definetely one of the easier
+    Labs for me to work on which was encouraging after struggling with others earlier in the semester.
+Lab 11 primarily focused on creating a more complex version of the Hi-Low game from a smaller lab before.
+Which is why the code was seemed more interactive and more satisfying to work with.